CircleCI-Archived/Config.Tips/src/content/tips/parameterizing-cloudformation-templates-aws.md

 AWS Cloudformation templates enable users to define and provision AWS infrastructure and resources in a declarative manner.
 Parameterizing your CloudFormation template is considered a best practice because it enhances the flexibility, maintainability, and reusability of your infrastructure code.
 These templates serve as a blueprint during the deployment process.

 In the example template, we have declared two parameters: `InstanceTypeParameter` and `KeyNameParameter`.
-These parameter must be provided by the user during the deployment process.
-Lets see how it works:
+These parameters must be provided by the user during the deployment process.
+Lets break them down:

-1. **`InstanceTypeParameter`**: Enables users to choose the instance type when the stack is created.
+1. **`InstanceTypeParameter`**: This enables users to choose the instance type when the stack is created.
 A valid type must be used (e.g., t2.micro, t2.small, t2.medium).
-If the user specifies a type that's does not appear in the `AllowedValues`, the deployment will fail.
-If instance type is specified, the deployment will use `t2.micro` by default.
+If the user specifies a type that in not an allowed `AllowedValues`, the deployment will fail.
+If no instance type is specified, the deployment will use `t2.micro` by default.

    ```yaml
     InstanceTypeParameter: